Commonwealth Bank of Australia (CBA) H2 2025 earnings summary

 Financial highlights

-Loan impairment expense fell 9.5% to AUD 726 million, with loan loss rate at 7bps and strong credit quality.
+Loan impairment expense fell 9–9.5% to AUD 726 million, with a loan loss rate of 7bps.

 Outlook and guidance

-Economic growth is recovering but remains below trend; inflation is moderating and a modest rate-cutting cycle is underway.
+Economic growth remains below trend but is recovering, with inflation moderating and a modest rate-cutting cycle underway.

-Continued investment in technology and digital capabilities, with a focus on productivity and long-term benefits from AI.
+Continued investment in technology and digital capabilities, with a focus on productivity and sustainable shareholder returns.

 Margin outlook for FY 2026 will depend on the extent of rate cuts, competitive dynamics, and wholesale funding spreads.